|

 I will certainly do my utmost, said Legolas.
 But

-Eryn Carantaur is in safe keeping.
+the future of Eryn Carantaur is safe.
 He shook Caranthirs

 hand.
 Oh he smiled, drawing a sealed parchment